wilsonism/geo702/syllabus.md

 ### Class participation and preparedness.

-Schedule extended time to read the assigned book.
+Schedule extended time to read the weekly assigned books.
 Prepare your contributions to our seminars in the form of questions and clarifications, ruminations on selected passages, and select additional material to share in the course of our discussions.
+This is a rare commons that marks the beginning of your graduate study.
+Therefore, **everyone should contribute to seminar discussions**.
+If you find this be to be difficult, please schedule time to speak with the instructor.

 ### Reaction papers.

-asdf
+There are two reaction papers.
+These papers should be around five pages, double-spaced, and focus on a single book.
+Each paper should address the following questions:
+1. What key concepts are needed to understand this book?
+2. What is the argument of the book?
+3. What evidence is provided to support this argument?
+4. What is the significance of this book?

 ### Final paper.

-asdf
+The final paper must be submitted by the scheduled due date for full-credit.
+The paper should be around 15 pages (no more than 20 pages), double-spaced, and examine a single book from the seminar in greater detail, using additional, supplementary reading.
+A 250-word abstract will be due in advance that will be shared with the entire class.

 ## VI.
 Important Notices